Diogomadeira97/Dietpi-NAS/README.md

 • Mount the other drive to /mnt/BAK_Cloud.

-• Teste drive speed if necessary.
+• Do benchmark to test if necessary.

+• Exit.

 #### Dietpi-Dashboard: